PuReWebDev/mpdemo/src/pages/content/example-content-creation.md

 ---
 ## Example

-This page was created through the CMS for testing
+This page was created through the CMS.

 [Back Home](/)